ValveSoftware/GameNetworkingSockets/README.md

   * See [README_P2P.md](README_P2P.md) for more info
 * Cross platform.
 This library has shipped on consoles, mobile platforms, and non-Steam stores, and has been used to facilitate cross-platform connectivity.
 Contact us to get access to the code.
-(We are not allowed to distributed it here.)
+(We are not allowed to distribute it here.)

 What it does *not* do: